edumunozsala/llamaindex-RAG-techniques/README.md

 # Retrieval Augmented Generation Techniques in Llamaindex
  This repository collects multiple notebooks and .py files with techniques and solutions to RAG problems.
 Some simple solutions to more advanced ones to approach the retrieval, augmentation and generation of answers or information about data/documents provided.

+ #### This repository is still in progress.

  ### Dense X Retrieval